What is a confidence interval?

 That is, the "true" mean µ is within the confidence interval [396.4; 401.2] and would thus be within our specification (between 395 and 405 mg).

-The higher the standard deviation in the sample (thus the statistical spread), the larger is the confidence interval.
-This also explains why a broad confidence interval is a sign of a poor estimate.
-At the same time, confidence interval can be reduced by increasing the sampling size.
+The higher the standard deviation σ in the sample (thus the statistical spread), the broader is the confidence interval.
+This also explains why a broad confidence interval is a sign of a poor estimate (à poorer precision).
+At the same time, the confidence interval can be tightened by increasing the sampling size n.
 With an increase in the sampling size, the scatter is reduced and so is the standard deviation because, in this case, the more tablets being analyzed, the closer it gets to the "true" normal distribution.
 For example, if only 10 tablets would be examined, confidence limits of 7.8 would be obtained for the same mean and standard deviation, thus resulting in a confidence interval [391.0; 406.6] being no longer compliant with the specification.
 Hence, the lot would not be allowed to be released.
+In addition, the choice of the confidence level also contributes to the width of the confidence interval: a confidence interval based on a 99% confidence level is wider than one based on a 95% confidence level, because you want to guarantee more certainty with 99% than with 95%.

-To conclude, the larger the sampling size (n) chosen, the smaller the confidence interval and the more precise our estimate.
-The choice of sampling size is therefore crucial for the trustworthiness of the control of the manufacturing process whereas the sample size alone is less decisive.
-Let's take the tablet example: If 10 random samples of 10 tablets per batch are taken, estimate is less precise than if 1 sample of 100 tablets is taken, even though the same number of tablets, 100 pieces, are used.
+To conclude, the larger the sampling size n chosen, the smaller the confidence interval and the more precise our estimate.
+In addition to the confidence level, the choice of sampling size is therefore crucial for the reliability of the control of the manufacturing process.

 Finally, for method validation, the knowledge of the calculation of confidence intervals is necessary as it is recommended by the ICH Q2(R1) guideline for the parameter trueness as well as for all types of precision.
 If is useful or not and what other possible applications for confidence intervals exist in respect to method validation is detailed in this blog article.